Shrsht/PersonalProfile/content/authors/admin/_index.md

     summary: |2-
       Responsibilities include:
       - Created Statistical Reports to quantify the health impact of recreation infrastructure on elderly communities in Indiana using Ordinal Regression models
-      - Modeled the risk of flood damage on vulnerable communities in the state of Indiana using statistical methodslike chi-square tests, multivariate regression analysis.
+      - Modeled the risk of flood damage on vulnerable communities in the state of Indiana using statistical methods like chi-square tests, multivariate regression analysis.
       - Created custom data scraping algorithms using Selenium to efficiently create a database of CMS Chronic Condition data by geographic region

   - position: Finance & Data Science Intern